juwain/experimental.dev/src/posts/css-movie-or-how-to-animate-the-grid.md

 title: CSS movie, or How to animate the Grid
 date: 2021-01-03T12:25:38.814Z
 ---
 If you are dealing with CSS, then you probably wondered which CSS properties you can animate.
-If you google, you can find this list - ["Animatable CSS properties"] (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties).
+If you google, you can find this list - ["Animatable CSS properties"](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties).
 As expected, this includes all sorts of colors, sizes, margins and other properties to which you can apply smooth transitions.

 What happens if the animation will be applied to a property which value cannot be interpolated?
-The [spec] (https://drafts.csswg.org/css-transitions/#animatable-properties) says:
+The [spec](https://drafts.csswg.org/css-transitions/#animatable-properties) says:

 > Since the from and to values cannot be interpolated, the animation is done [in a single step](https://drafts.csswg.org/css-transitions/#step-types).